juicedata/juicefs/docs/en/getting-started/for_distributed.md

 In a Linux environment, you can set up automatic mounting when mounting a file system via the `--update-fstab` option, which adds the options required to mount JuiceFS to `/etc/fstab`.
 For example:

 :::note
-This feature requires JuiceFS version 1.1.0 (to be released) and above
+This feature requires JuiceFS version 1.1.0 and above
 :::

 ```bash